HHS/TANF-app/docs/PR Review/qasp-operational-checklist.md

 > *Acceptable Quality Level: Code submitted must be free of medium- and high-level static and dynamic security vulnerabilities*

-How to check:

 + [ ] Does the OWASP Scan pass on CircleCI?
-+ [ ] Does manual code review and testing detect any security issues?
++ [ ] Do manual code review and manual testing detect any security issues?